goodwjak/CS361_project_one/README.md

 # CS361_project_one

+USAGE:

+To use the Microservice for heatmaps:
+1.) start the micro service in the dir with "cargo run" 2.) use JS to record mouse x,y data on clicks into a array.
+3.)
+POST the data to the microservice using the format below:

+4.)Get a heatmap back for your use.

 Going to add the code I made in my gitlab repo to this one.
 I kinda wish I would have remembered I had this one a gitlab I was supposed to use.